Areyzxc/CG-Game-Development/README.md

 ## Key Features

-- **User Profiles**: Customizable profiles with editable usernames, email, bios, kication, banners, avatars, and progress tracking.
+- **User Profiles**: Customizable profiles with editable usernames, email, bios, location, banners, avatars, and progress tracking.
 - **Interactive Tutorials**: Step-by-step guides with dynamic pop-ups, pagination, and progress indicators for learning coding concepts.
 - **Game Modes**: Mini-games like "Guess the Output" and "Speed Typing," quizzes, and challenges with scoring, timers, and feedback.
 - **Engagement Elements**: points, leaderboards, floating icons, background music, and a feedback container located at the About Us page for a personalized experience.